numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 ## Install Dependencies:

-all the dependencies listed in *package.json* are installed to the app's root using
+all the dependencies listed in *package.json* are installed to the app's root by
 ```
 npm install
 ```

 when this step is successfully completed, a *package-lock.json* file is created, and CLI will state that this needs to be committed

-so initialize a git repository (create a local git *origin*) in the app root by
+so initialize a git repository in the app root by
 ```
 git init
 ```

 this initializes a repository with a default `master` branch in the app's root folder

-then create a *.gitignore* file (if you're using vs-code, file > new file and name file *.gitignore*)
+then create a *.gitignore* file (if you've been using vs-code, *file > new file* and name file *.gitignore*)

 open this file and add relevant folders to ignore i.e. paste into *.gitignore*